promaster-sdk/property/README.md

 # @promaster-sdk/property

-Softwre Development Kit for [promaster](https://promaster.se).
+Software Development Kit for [promaster](https://promaster.se).
 The the code is provided as-is without support.
 It is possible to get support by separate agreement with [Divid Promaster AB](https://promaster.se).

 [![build][build-image]][build-url]
 [![Coverage Status][codecov-image]][codecov-url]